scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch.
 Then for dinner I had a leftover wendy's JBC and some chips.

+### Day 417

+Finished off some candy today, then for dinner had Panera.
+I didn't really do much for food since I played games all day and didn't do much energy expenditure.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/